NeuroBox3D/NeuGen/README.md

 - NeuGen 2.0 - git tag v2.0
 - Current development on devel branch (NeuGen 3.0)
 - Current stable version is on master branch
--VRL integration of NeuGen 2.0 into VRL-Studio on branch vrl-devel.
+- VRL integration of NeuGen 2.0 into VRL-Studio on branch vrl-devel.

 See also please the project websites [NeuGen](http://www.neugen.org) and [NeuroBox3D](http://www.neurobox.eu)